-For the Classics and English course at University of Nottingham, you will study two core modules introducing the history and culture of Greece and Rome and an in-depth module on one topic (eg. Alexander).
+For the Classics and English (Hons) degree at the University of Nottingham, you will study two core modules introducing the history and culture of Greece and Rome and an in-depth module on one topic (eg. Alexander).
 Beginners' language or Interpreting Ancient Literature are among the optional modules.

 In English you have a choice of three core modules from the areas of English language and applied linguistics, English literature 1500 to the present, medieval languages and literatures, and drama and performance.